7k-studio/Deadalus/README.md

 ## Usage

-Once the application is running, you can interact with the 3D viewport using the mouse.
-Use the tree menu to navigate through different components of the application, and utilize the console widget for input and feedback.
+Once the application is running, you can create a parametric airfoil and wing design.
+Use interactive tabele of parameters to modify the objects.
+Interact with the 2D/3D viewport using the mouse to preview created objects.
+Use the tree menu to navigate through different components of the application.
+Use export functions to save project to standard CAD format like: .dxf and .step.
+Use save button to save current state of the project within Deadalus program.

 ## License